PostCyberPunk/WhichKey.Unity/Readme.md

 piemenu
 # bug
 setting ui stuck why?
+keybing use int or keycode to char?
+Arg to a class that can be setup with a window
 <!-- !todo tree -->
 !!!!benchmark  chached 0.01 not cached 0.04
-!!! load :list vs array for reloading?
+!!! load :list vs array for reloading? cmdtype???
 <!-- check for list that can switch to array -->
 # todo
 <!-- UI Elements cant calculate actual size properly(01245f7a) -->